 - Apricots: With their fleshy fruit, apricots can make a great treat for dogs.
 They are rich in potassium and contain beta-carotene, which can help fight cancer.
-Make sure to remove the leaves, stem and pit.
+Make sure to remove the leaves, stem, and pit.

 Can Dogs Eat Fruit Snacks?

-While fruit snacks can be an occasional yummy treat for our children, dogs should never eat them as they are packed with calories, fats, water, starch and sugar (they are actually generally made of refined sugar), so not safe or healthy for pets.
+While fruit snacks can be an occasional yummy treat for our children, dogs should never eat them as they are packed with calories, fats, water, starch, and sugar (they are generally made of refined sugar), so not safe or healthy for pets.
 Many also contain synthetic color dyes.
 They may be cleverly marketed and shaped like fruit, but these sweet, chewy gummy candies are neither fruit nor a healthy snack.

 Fruits That May Be Unsafe For Your Dog

-- Avocado: Avocados have an extremely high fat content which can cause some dogs to develop pancreatitis or an upset stomach, so they typically don't make great treats.
+- Avocado: Avocados have an extremely high-fat content which can cause some dogs to develop pancreatitis or an upset stomach, so they typically don't make great treats.
 The pit should never be fed to a dog.

-- Banana: Bananas are a good source of potassium but are high in sugar and carbohydrates.
+- Bananas: Bananas are a good source of potassium but are high in sugar and carbohydrates.
 Because of this bananas should only be given to dogs sparingly.
 A small slice is okay for an occasional treat.

 - Blackberries & Raspberries: Blackberries and raspberries are low in sugar, contain fiber and vitamin C, and have anti-inflammatory properties that make them great for older pets.
 However, they should only be given in small quantities as they contain trace amounts of a sweetener called xylitol which can be fatal to dogs in large quantities.